ffreyer/SphereSurfaceHistogram.jl/docs/src/Plotting.md

 mesh!(binner)
 ```

 This method creates a mesh where each vertex corresponds to a bin of the given `binner::SphereSurfaceHistogram`.
-One can easily color this mesh according to the bin counts by mapping each `binner.bins` to a color.
+One can easily color this mesh according to the bin counts by mapping `binner.bins` to colors.
 For example:

 ```julia
 bin_max = maximum(binner.bins)